-Although the narrative ends in 1968 with the publication of the Todd Report, the story does not end there.
-In 1970 the University of Liverpool, trying not to be outdone again by their rival as in 1948, also sought to establish a similar agreement with universities which possessed preclinical scientific facilities as part of an effort to increase their own student numbers from 135 to 240.
+The story continues beyond the publication of the Todd Report as the University of Liverpool, trying in vain not to be outmanoeuvred by their rival again as in 1948, sought to establish a similar agreement with universities possessing preclinical facilities to increase their own student numbers in 1970.
 Keele was mentioned but Lancaster was singled out as a willing partner.
-However, the UGC were not convinced.
-They insisted that the University of Liverpool should focus upon the ‘present deficiencies of the [medical] school and the poor state of its relations with the [Liverpool] hospital authorities’ as a first priority before mobilising imperial ambitions.58 It was to be this arrangement, in a revised form 35 years later, which would finally bring medical education to Lancaster University.
+The UGC were unconvinced, insisting that they should focus upon the ‘present deficiencies of the [medical] school and the poor state of its relations with the [Liverpool] hospital authorities’ before mobilising imperial ambitions.49 It was to be this arrangement in a revised form 36 years later which brought medical education to Lancaster University.

 CONCLUSION

-The Lancashire and South Cumbria NHP is not trapped by the past, but it would do well to learn from its history.
-This excavation of the ‘sedimented governance’ the region’s NHS points to enduring issues which remain visible today.
-These concern the organisation of medical education and its relationship to hospital services; workforce inequalities within hospitals and across the wider health economy; and the tensions inherent in hierarchical regionalism.
+The Lancashire and South Cumbria NHP is not trapped by the past, but should learn from its history.
+This excavation of the ‘sedimented governance’ of the region’s NHS points to enduring issues visible today.
+These concern relationship between medical education and hospital services; workforce inequalities within hospitals and the health economy; and the tensions inherent in hierarchical regionalism.

-In terms of medical education, the University of Lancaster embraced a radical vision from 1964 to 1968 which aimed to create flexible clinicians transcending the two cultures of art and science, able to service the specific needs of an under-doctored area through intimate teaching experiences.
-This was not decided upon alone, but in conjunction with other consultants and hospitals across the area experiencing comparable difficulties which remained unanswered at both national and regional levels.
-These same dilemmas are evident in the NHP.
-Instead of critiquing them, though, as happened in 1964, they are being adopted as a model to constitute a new form of hierarchical regionalism for the Healthier LSC jurisdiction.
+In medical education, the University of Lancaster embraced a radical vision from 1964 to 1968 which aimed to create flexible clinicians transcending the two cultures of art and science, able to service the specific needs of an under-doctored area through intimate teaching experiences.
+This was not decided upon alone, but in conjunction with other consultants and hospitals across the area experiencing comparable difficulties which remained unanswered nationally and regionally.
+These dilemmas are evident in the NHP.
+Instead of critiquing them as happened in 1964, they are being adopted as a model for the Healthier LSC jurisdiction to establish its own hierarchical region.
 The question remains whether aping the orthodoxies of the medical establishment in an area historically marginalised from and by them will bring the desired results.

-Making the case for the medical school during the 1960s hinged upon making plain the relationship between medical education and workforce inequalities.
-Then, clinical, university, and civic leaders were of the same voice, tub-thumping for plans which improved higher and medical education to train and retain a committed clinical workforce.
-This reflected the experience of generations of clinicians across settings and specialisms who had worked in the region during the early years of the NHS.
-It was, however, dismissed without a second thought by the Todd Report as being without foundation.43 Extensive research since has shown the limitations of this view.59, 60 The tension for the NHP lies in proposing a new hospital which offers teaching, research, and careers greater than the sum of the existing constituent hospital parts.
-These are also divided across medical schools including Lancaster, Manchester, the University of Central Lancashire, and St Andrews not to mention the new partnership between Imperial College London and Cumbria University.
-The dilemma for the NHP is how to handle this competitive crowding and realise the teaching benefits offered by concentration.
+The case for the medical school during the 1960s hinged upon the relationship between medical education and workforce inequalities.
+Clinical, university, and civic leaders were of the same voice, advocating for plans which improved higher and medical education to train and retain a clinical workforce.
+This reflected regional experiences of clinicians across settings and specialisms working during the early years of the NHS.
+It was dismissed without a second thought by the Todd Report.18 Research has since shown the limitations of this view.50, 51 The tension for the NHP lies in proposing a new hospital which offers teaching, research, and careers greater than the sum of the existing constituent hospital parts.
+These are also divided across medical schools including Lancaster, Manchester, the University of Central Lancashire, St Andrews, and the proposed partnership between Imperial College London and Cumbria University.
+The dilemma for the NHP is how to handle this and realise the teaching benefits offered by concentration.